CDFER/Captive-Portal-ESP32/README.md

 When you connect to the wifi "captive" password "12345678" it should take you straight to <http://4.3.2.1/> and display a green page with some simple text.

+## Features

+RAM:   [=         ]  11.6% (used 37976 bytes from 327680 bytes)
+Flash: [==        ]  22.6% (used 711089 bytes from 3145728 bytes)
+* Using the releae enviroment (no Serial or debug messages) ~100ms reload time using modern systems
+Lots of comments that explain how it works

+## Quickstart with ESP Home Flasher tool on Windows, MacOS and Linux

+This is a simple GUI-based tool that can be downloaded from here: <https://github.com/esphome/esphome-flasher/releases/>

+If running Windows, you will most likely need a driver from here: <https://www.wemos.cc/en/latest/ch340_driver.html> before your computer will show the COM port in ESPhome Flasher.

+### Compile yourself using PlatformIO

+- Make sure Git client is installed on your system.
+- Download and install Visual Studio Code by Microsoft.
+- Open VS Code and go to the Extensions manager (the icon with the stacked blocks in the left bar)
+- Search for platformio ide and install the PlatformIO extension
+- Download the source code by executing git clone https://github.com/CDFER/Captive-Portal-ESP32.git. in some folder.
+- In VS Code Go to File -> Open Folder and open that root folder (the one that contains platformio.ini, NOT the src folder)
+- Upload to the esp32 using the right arrow button in the bottom left corner of vs code

 | Status | Version   | Connect | Popup | Serve Page | OS                      | Device Name         | Browser | Notes                |
 |--------|-----------|---------|-------|------------|-------------------------|---------------------|---------|----------------------|
 | ✅      | V0.3.0    | ✅       | ✅     | ✅          | Win 11 Home (22H2)      | XPS15 9550          | Firefox |                      |